EUMETNET/meteogate-documentation/docs/references.md

   - [MeteoGate Documentation](https://github.com/EUMETNET/meteogate-documentation)
   - [MeteoGate Developer Portal]()

-> _All links to be updated._

 ---

 ## References

 This section lists useful references related to MeteoGate.

-> _To be completed, including e.g. HVD services repositories.
-All links to be checked and updated._

 ### EU Directives and Policies